-The Corporation's debt borrowings as at March 31, 2022 consisted of:
+The Corporation's debt borrowings as at September 30, 2022 consisted of:

-- The Revolving Credit Facility, an \$800 million three-year Revolving Credit Facility with nine financial institutions (with a maturity date of July 2, 2024) entered into on July 2, 2022 in connection with the closing of the Transaction.
+- The Revolving Credit Facility, an \$800 million three-year revolving credit facility with nine financial institutions.
+The Revolving Credit Facility was renewed in August 2022 with the term extended to July 2025.
 All the amounts borrowed under the Revolving Credit Facility are secured by substantially all tangible and intangible assets owned by the Corporation.
-Total amount drawn was \$370 million.
-LCs issued against the Revolving Credit Facility in the amount of approximately \$66 million reduce the amount available to be drawn under the Revolving Credit Facility. - The SECURE LC Facility, a \$30 million unsecured letter of credit facility guaranteed by Export Development Canada.
-At March 31, 2022, SECURE has currently issued LCs in the amount of approximately \$24 million against the SECURE LC Facility. - The 2025 senior second lien secured notes, consisting of US\$300 million aggregate principal amount of 11% senior secured notes due December 1, 2025.
-These are subordinate to the Revolving Credit Facility and are secured by substantially all tangible and intangible assets owned by the Corporation. - The 2026 unsecured notes, consisting of \$340 million aggregate principal amount of 7.25% unsecured notes due December 30, 2026. \$140 million aggregate principal amount of the 2026 unsecured notes were issued at a price of \$100.75, representing a yield of approximately 7%.
+Total amount drawn was \$368 million.
+LCs issued against the Revolving Credit Facility in the amount of approximately \$94 million reduce the amount available to be drawn under the Revolving Credit Facility. - The SECURE LC Facility, a \$30 million unsecured letter of credit facility guaranteed by Export Development Canada.
+At September 30, 2022, SECURE has currently issued LCs in the amount of approximately \$10 million against the SECURE LC Facility. - The 2025 senior secured notes, consisting of US\$220 million aggregate principal amount of 11% senior second lien secured notes due December 1, 2025.
+These are subordinate to the Revolving Credit Facility and are secured by substantially all tangible and intangible assets owned by the Corporation. - The 2026 unsecured notes, consisting of \$340 million aggregate principal amount of 7.25% unsecured notes due December 30, 2026. \$140 million aggregate principal amount of the 2026 unsecured notes were issued at a price of \$100.75, representing a yield of approximately 7.0%.